adityabhattad2021/GSoC-2024/PROJECT_PROPOSAL.md

 and evolve through conversations – the more you interact with them, the smarter and more engaging they become.

-It uses: solidity, openai, nextjs, ai, ethereum, langchain, redis, upstash https://ethglobal.com/showcase/personatokens-ai-szkan
+It uses: Solitity, Langchain, NextJs, Hardhat, Langchain, Redis, uUpstash https://ethglobal.com/showcase/personatokens-ai-szkan

 ### SuperWallet (ETHOnline hackathon 2023 Winner)